MahamudM90/Crwnstore-House/README.md

 ## FASHION-HOUSE👚👖👔

-E-Commerce Fashion-House is a Fully Functional Website With a Beautiful User interface Built with React, Using Firebase and Stripe API 👔 👕 👚 👛 👜
+E-Commerce Fashion-House is a Fully Functional Website With A Beautiful User interface Built with React, Using Firebase and Stripe API 👔 👕 👚 👛 👜

 ### Work Under Progress